Vendre dit vendredi: Part Two – Chasing down a daydream

 We set off behind the rather feisty and over-painted lady realtor and nearly lost her as she hurtled into the distance and turned abruptly up a steeply rising and very twisty little road.
 Several twists and turns later she again did a hand-brake turn and tore down an even narrower lane before screeching to a halt and getting out of her car.
 This was our first glimpse of the whole person and it came as a relief that she was indeed a whole person and not just an arm armed with pen and paper.
 We proceeded calmly and sedately behind her and eventually reached the same point.
 These days I like to think I drive rather more confidently but this was a year before we moved to the area and we were cautious.
 Very cautious.
 In fact a casual observer might even have mistaken us for a teeny bit scared.
 Wearing an unfeasibly tight skirt and jacket combination that gave her slightly dumpy figure the appearance of an overstuffed cushion and on tottering heels, she asked us to follow her through the gate and then stop whilst she got back out and shut it.
 We offered to walk up the drive but she would have none of it presumably because the heels (they are called talons in French which is highly appropriate) were entirely unsuitable for walking on anything but the flattest surfaces and certainly not this predictably pitted and potholed driveway in the middle of no-where-land.
 She bounced and bumped at some speed ahead of us and I had an unfortunate image of her plumptious form bursting forth from its upholstery and wondered how on earth we could reasonably repair her should she actually explode.
 We continued to drive in our discreet and dignified manner.
 The drive was moderately long and graced by a few trees and flanked by a field, home to two horses of the local genus with their glamourous flaxen manes and glossy coats the colour of rich scandinavian polished pine.

-As we made our dignified exit, we could see the dog dragging it’s evidently certifiable owner and by now virtually airborne enthusiastically across the drive, their twin hair flapping and waving in formation and the fleshy disembodied tightly clad arm of the be-taloned estate agent regally waving from it’s car.
+As we made our dignified exit, we could see the dog dragging it’s evidently certifiable and, by now virtually airborne owner enthusiastically across the drive, their twin hair flapping and waving in formation and the fleshy disembodied tightly clad arm of the be-taloned estate agent regally waving from it’s car.

 Later that day, lunching with friends, they remarked that their research via Philippe (all our friends are called Philippe) in the next hamlet to the house had revealed sinister goings on with the farmer next door.
 I idly wondered if that was the reason Mme Looby-Loo de Paris had looked so startled and alarmed at the thought of us going up to the attic ….